Suite 801 / 3 Waverley St, Bondi Junction NSW 2022

 - Physiotherapist Bondi Junction | Physio K Bondi Junction

+Are you seeking an expert physiotherapist in Bondi Junction?
+Physio K ensures lasting relief and improved well-being.
+Book your appointment today!
 Going beyond your symptoms with physiotherapy that is driven by results.
 BOOK AN APPOINTMENT Physiotherapist Bondi Junction OUR PHYSIO TREATMENTS PROCESS When you visit Physio K at our clinic in Bondi Junction, you are in safe hands.
 Our depth of expertise is matched by our ability to understand your pain.
 We take the time to assess your unique situation so that we can first get to the root cause of the pain and then tailor the treatment to suit your needs FIND THE PROBLEM We deep dive into the diagnosis of the problem and apply our anatomical knowledge, and clinical reasoning and experience to get to the root cause of the pain.
 TREAT THE CAUSE We treat the cause, not the symptom.
 Our thorough approach aims to set you on the path to recovery.
 We provide ongoing support plans to ensure you stay on track with your recovery.
 INNOVATIVE TECHNIQUES We are highly skilled and experienced practitioners and use innovative techniques such as dry needling alongside traditional hands-on manual therapy.
 OUR SERVICES QUALITY TREATMENT At Physio K, we have a simple but fundamental philosophy; to provide you with the very best of care.
 The aim is to give you elite level treatment in a professional and welcoming environment.
 We tailor all treatments to your individual needs and pride ourselves on a high level of care, a wealth of knowledge and quality results without overtreatment.
 Read More SPORTS AND REMEDIAL MASSAGE Sports and remedial massage: Massage and fascia techniques are often used to release tight muscles and free up areas of the musculoskeletal system.
 When these are used in combination with other techniques in the movement system, they will almost always give better results than only massage.
 MANUAL THERAPY The therapists at Physio K will use their extensive knowledge and expertise in the musculoskeletal system to get you pain free again.
 A combination of hands-on treatment with specific exercises will be used to get you back to the things you love.
 Read More HOLISTIC TREATMENT At Physio K, symptoms are never seen as isolated issues, but as a part of a dysfunction in a physiological chain.
 We believe in holistic physiotherapy and will identify and address the underlying cause of your pain rather than just treating the symptoms.
 Other aspects in health, such as diet , exercise, stress and habits will play a role and should be addressed in the treatment process.
 DRY NEEDLING The management team at Physio K is teaching at GEMt (global education of manual therapists), where the skill of dry needling is taught to manual therapists across the globe.
 Read More POST-OPERATIVE REHABILITATION TREATMENT Post operative rehabilitation treatment: To regain your strength, flexibility and functional fitness after an orthopaedic surgery, it will be essential to get specific physiotherapy treatment.
 To ensure optimal recovery and to avoid compensation patterns in the future, a tailored treatment plan will be offered to you.
 At Physio K, we are experienced in post operative rehabilitation to get you back to what you love.
 Did you know...
 Using our HICAPS system, we can swipe your health fund card at the time of your appointment.
 This means you only have to pay the gap and won't have to make any further claims to your health fund.
 Contact We’re here for you when you need us!
 Book in online, call us to schedule an appointment, or send us an email and we’ll get back to you as soon as possible.
-Address: Suite 801 / 3 Waverley St, Bondi Junction NSW 2022 NEW LOCATION Email: info@physiok.co m.au Phone: 02 7902 1408
+Address: Suite 801 / 3 Waverley St, Bondi Junction NSW 2022 Email: info@physiok.co m.au Phone: 02 7902 1408